roadfoodr/tinware/prompts/tinware-FSD-current.md

 #### 5.1.1 Topic Selection
 - User selects a topic from the dropdown menu
 - System filters word data based on the selected topic
+- A random scenario is selected from the filtered data
 - If no data is available for the selected topic:
   ```
   Message: "No data available for the selected topic."
   ```

-#### 5.1.2 Word Selection
+#### 5.1.2 Scenario Selection
-- System randomly selects a word stem from the filtered data
+- System randomly selects a scenario from the filtered data
-- If no valid combinations are found:
+- If no valid scenarios are found:
   ```
-  Message: "No valid combinations found for the selected topic and gametype."
+  Message: "No valid scenarios found for the selected topic and gametype."
   ```

 ### 5.2 Gameplay

 #### 5.2.1 Game Prompt
-- Display the selected topic and game type
+- Display the selected topic
 - For "AddOne" game type:
   ```
-  Prompt: "Which letters go [before|after] the following word stem?"
+  Prompt: "Which letters go [before|after] the word stem?"
   ```
-  Where [before|after] is determined by the `subtopic` field of the current word set.
+  Where [before|after] is determined by the `subtopic` field of the current scenario.

 #### 5.2.2 User Input Processing
 - Valid input: Single alphabetic character (case-insensitive)